An Unaware Cosmos

 The history of art, music, and literature through the ages is rife with works rooted in their respective cultural mythologies; in contrast, the influence of science and mathematics on the arts has been primarily theoretical in nature (e.g., the overtone series and musical temperament, the golden ratio in ancient Greek architecture, tessellations in Moorish tile work, or the introduction of perspective in Renaissance painting).
 Only during the past half-century or so have such paradigms—as manifestations of objective reality—served as a basis for artistic expression.

-The entire cycle comprises sixteen individual modules for various combinations of instruments; the mutable arrangement of these modules is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
+The entire cycle will eventually comprise two-dozen individual modules for various combinations of instruments; the mutable arrangement of these modules is intended to explore a variety of relationships—timbral, spatial, conceptual, structural—both within and between modules.
 In performance, music from these various modules is fragmented, dislocated, suspended, disrupted, and penetrated, often in unpredictable ways.
-This modular approach to form is derived from an Eternalist temporal model, whereby time may be conceived as spherical rather than linear, with all events theoretically existing simultaneously as opposed to sequentially; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
-By challenging our assumptions regarding musical form, this model also alludes to what is known in cosmology as the Anthropic Principle—i.e., that our perception of the Universe is the result of an anthropocentric bias: rather than being custom-made and fine-tuned to accommodate life, this principle posits that such a perception is purely subjective, and that only in a universe capable of eventually supporting life will there exist intelligent beings to presume any such fine tuning, whereas a universe incompatible with life will go unobserved.
+This modular, non-teleological approach to form is derived from an Eternalist temporal model, whereby all events theoretically exist simultaneously as opposed to sequentially; thus any given realization of An Unaware Cosmos is simply one of a potentially limitless number of ways the work may unfold.
 Applying this concept to the perception of musical form suggests that our teleological approach to listening is the result of centuries-old cultural biases, which themselves have been called into question by recent generations of composers.

-An Unaware Cosmos has been supported in part by a fellowship from the Institute for the Advancement of the Arts at the University of North Texas.
+An Unaware Cosmos was supported in part by a fellowship from the Institute for the Advancement of the Arts at the University of North Texas.